TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-availability-connectivity-common-questions.md

 			"id": "aad_login_conditional_errors",
 			"order": 2100,
 			"controlType": "textbox",
 			"displayLabel": "Are the login errors conditional?
 Ex.
-Only from certain IPs / Only using Username and Password / Single Sign On (SSO) / Multi Factor Authentication (MFA)", "infoBalloonText": "Please describe the circumstances in which you are facing login errors.", "required": true,
+Only from certain IPs or only when using username and password, or when using Single Sign On (SSO) or when using Multi Factor Authentication (MFA)", "infoBalloonText": "Please describe the circumstances in which you are facing login errors.", "required": true,
 			"visibility": "aad_issue_type == AADLogin",